ajndkr/lanarky/docs/learn/adapters/openai/router.md

 mischievous sense of humor.
 Am I close?
 ```

-!!! note
+!!! note "Note from Author"

-    If you want to build more complex logic, we recommend using the low-level modules
+    If you want to build more complex logic, I recommend using the low-level modules
     to define the endpoint from scratch: [Learn more](./fastapi.md)